 You also need to be an existing banking customer with HSBC.
 And while you don’t need to have a certain type of checking account to qualify, different levels come with different benefits.

 To qualify for a larger autopay discount and higher loan amounts, you’ll need to be a Premier checking customer.
 To qualify for Premier status, you’ll need to meet one of the following requirements with the bank:

-You can’t apply for an HSBC HELOC online.
-But you can start the process through the bank’s website by providing some information about yourself.
-More specifically, you’ll share your name, contact information, desired loan amount and purpose, zip code, when you’re planning to apply and other information.
+You can’t apply for an HSBC HELOC online, but you can start the process through the bank’s website by providing some information about yourself.
+More specifically, you’ll share your name, contact information, desired loan amount and purpose, ZIP code and when you’re planning to apply.

 - Property information, including address, purchase date and price, estimated value, mortgage holder, outstanding balance, monthly payment, taxes, insurance and all names on the deed.

 Before you apply for a HELOC with HSBC, take some time to shop around for home equity options from other lenders as well.
 While this process can take time, it can help you compare features and terms and ensure that you get the best deal that you qualify for.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.